TheNeuralBit/theneuralbit-com/content/2009-02-02-predator-prey-sim.md

----
+title: Predator-Prey Simulation
+slug: predator-prey-sim
 layout: project
-title: Predator-Prey Simulation
-image: pred-prey4.png
-description: "A simple predator-prey simulation using cellular automata"
-keywords: "C, simulation, cellular automata"
-tags: [C, simulation, cellular automata]
+tags: C, simulation, cellular automata
----

 This project was inspired by two classes that I took.
 The first was Introduction to Complex Systems, which I took my senior year in high school.
 It was a sort of review of a lot of interesting high level math concepts, we spent